trufflesuite/trufflesuite.com/src/docs/teams/quickstart.md

 ---
-title: Teams | Truffle Teams Quickstart
+title: Teams | Truffle Teams quickstart
 layout: docs.hbs
 ---

-# Truffle Teams Quickstart
+# Truffle Teams quickstart

 This page will take you through the basics of creating a Truffle Teams account and linking it to a Truffle project repository.